Karaborg/My-Docker-Notes/README.md

   #npm:
 ```

-- We set the specified the docker file detailed, because we have a `dockerfiles` folder now.
+- We set the specified docker file detailed; because we have a `dockerfiles` folder now.

 - We have a `bind mount` for `src` folder which we need to create again.
-And we set that folder to same folder we set in our `nginx.conf` file.
+And we set that folder to the same folder we set in our `nginx.conf` file.

 - We also added `delegated` at the end of our bind mount.
 That is for `optimization`.
-The docker will not keep sending the file or check the file so it will not use as much power as before.
+The docker will not keep sending the file or checking the file so it will not use as much power as before.

 ## MySQL Container
-First thing first, we need to check [MySQL Docker Hub](https://hub.docker.com/_/mysql) page because, MySQL has mandatory environment variables such as, rood password.
-We also want to add a separete user and password.
+First thing first, we need to check the [MySQL Docker Hub](https://hub.docker.com/_/mysql) page because; MySQL has mandatory environment variables such as; rood password.
+We also want to add a separate user and password.
 But, we also want to give those variables from a `env` file.
 So, create a `env` folder, then inside of that folder, create a file named `mysql.env`, which will have the following variables:
 ```
 MYSQL_DATABASE=homestead
 MYSQL_USER=homestead